stefanbethke/debian-update-preseed-iso/README.md

   This will generate `preseed-debian-9.6.0-amd64-netinst.iso`.

 1. Make the ISO availabe to the machine you want to install: burn a disk, copy the image to a USB stick, etc.

+## Customizing The Install

+The update command will add `preseed.cfg` from the main directory, and all files in the `initrd` directory to the initrd image.

+As an example, there are three scripts in the `initrd/custom` directory that are called from `preseed.cfg` at various points during the installation.
+This allows you to fully customize the install.

+When adding files to `initrd`, make sure you pick names that do not conflict with regular initrd image contents.